laoyigrace/subject/doc/source/domain_implementation.rst

 On the seventh layer of the domain model:

 * The methods to interact with the database API are implemented.
-* Images are converted to the corresponding format to be recorded in the database.
+* Subjects are converted to the corresponding format to be recorded in the database.
 And the information received from the database is converted to an Subject object.